 This effortlessness is again compared in the Dasabhumika to a great seafaring boat.
 When the boat is not yet at sea, much labour is needed to make it move forward, but

-as soon as it reaches the ocean, no human power is required; let it alone and the wind will take care of it.
-One day’s navigation thus left to itself in the high seas will surely be more than equal to one hundred years of human labouring while still in the shallows.
-When the Bodhisattva accumulating the great stock of good deeds sails out onto the great ocean of Bodhisattvahood, one moment of effortless activity will infinitely surpass deeds of conscious striving.
+as soon as it reaches the ocean, no human power is required; leave it alone and the wind will take care of it.
+One day’s sailing thus left to itself on the high seas will surely be more than equal to one hundred years of human labouring while still in the shallows.
+When the Bodhisattva sails out onto the great ocean of Bodhisattvahood, one moment of effortless activity will surpass infinite deeds of conscious striving.
 (D. T. Suzuki, 1929, p.
 226)

 * * *

-1 The supernormal powers are of great interest to many, and I will limit myself to a few remarks in the way of warning.
-In the first place, the seeker will not attain enlightenment for so long as she desires anything, including supernormal powers.
-Many people have had profound mystical experiences only to fall back into ignorance because their egos seized upon the experiences and the powers to reassert itself.
+1 The supernormal powers are of interest to many, and I will limit myself to a few remarks in the way of warning.
+In the first place, the seeker will not attain enlightenment as long as there is a desire for anything.
+Many people have had profound mystical experiences only to fall back into ignorance because their egos seized upon the experiences.
 In the second place, wisdom is the goal, not mastery over matter or the senses.
-Therefore, if powers ‘fall’ on one, the best course is to not pay attention to them as they distract one from the goal.
+Therefore, if powers ‘fall’ on you, the best course is to not pay attention to them as they will distract you from your goal.
 In the third place, sages do not display their powers except under very limited circumstances.
 This is for two reasons.
-First, to do so distracts attention away from what the sage is saying and towards the sage’s person (if you have any doubt about this, try to compile a list of authentic teachings of Jesus); second, displaying powers causes even advanced disciples to regard the sage as divine and enlightenment as unattainable for ordinary beings.
+First, to do so distracts attention from what the sage is saying; second, displaying powers causes even advanced disciples to regard the sage as divine and enlightenment as unattainable for ordinary beings.
 Ma Tin Hla wrote,

 Acquisition of supernatural powers does not confer any spiritual advantage.
 It was for this reason that the Buddha forbade his disciples to work miracles for display.
 Here it would not be out of place to mention that the yogic beliefs of Buddhism are not to be seen clearly in the Lamaism of Tibet.
 Craving for supernatural powers and taking delight therein after acquirement do not help us to free ourselves, from lust, hatred and ignorance.
 This has to be guarded against by those striving in the path of holiness for final liberation only and nothing else.
 (Chinese Buddhist Encyclopedia)